stefanhansatos/gitpitch-template/cloud-basics/PITCHME.md

 - Container and Images
 - Container Orchestration
 - "as a Service" (IaaS, PaaS, SaaS ...)
-- Microservices and Design Pattern
+- Advantages and Features of Cloud-Native

 ---